CH(LEGAL) - PURCHASING AND ACQUISITION

 Cooperative Purchasing Program

-- Designate a person to act under the direction of, or on behalf of, the district in all matters relating to the program;
+- Designate a person to act on behalf of the ESC in all matters relating to the program;

-- Make payments to another participating local government or local cooperative organization or directly to a vendor under a contract made under these provisions, as provided in the agreement between the participating local governments or between a local government and a local cooperative organization; and
+- Make payments to another participating local government or local cooperative organization or directly under a contract, as provided in the agreement; and

 Local Gov't Code 271.102; Atty.
 Gen. Op.
 JC-37 (1999)